 Holla Mohalla

 A day after Holi the Sikh people group in Punjab watches Holla Mohalla with a large number of Sikhs gathering at Anandpur Sahib – where Guru Gobind Singh was absolved – to take part in the stupendous reasonable of Holla Mohalla.
-Holla Mohalla is also celebrated extensively at Kapurthala.
+Holla Mohalla is also celebrated extensively in Kapurthala.

 Eid

-Where To Stay Near Moorish Mosque
+Where to Stay near Moorish Mosque

 In case you are planning to stay a night or two in Kapurthala, here are some decent accommodations where you can make your reservations and enjoy a comfortable stay.